 - The drain line, which may need to be flushed of mold, mildew or clogs.
 Service cost: $75–$250.

-7. Ductwork Repair
+7. Broken Ductwork

-8. Service Calls and Tune-Ups
+8. Diagnostics and Tune-Ups

-Emergency services are usually more expensive, but worth it to lower the risk of interruptions to your comfort.
+Emergency services are frequently more expensive, but worth it to prevent interruptions to your comfort.
 An average emergency call may be around $315 for night, weekend or holiday visits.

 Common signs you need air conditioning repairs include:

-- Unusual or loud noises.
+- Strange or loud noises.
 Listen for hissing, clanging or gurgling sounds.

 1Average air conditioning repair costs are sourced from 2020 HomeGuide estimates, which are based off nationwide averages.
 Your exact cost may vary.